 Grab your stripey t-shirts, red berets and join me in this post as I talk you through my experience of visiting Paris for the first time.
-This post will cover off all the important questions: where to visit, where to eat in Paris for a first time visit and, some hints & tips for first-timers visiting Paris!
+In this post, I’ll be sharing encounters from my own 4 days in Paris, as well as answering important questions, such as where to visit, where to eat in Paris for a first-time visit and, where to stay in Paris!

 Paris is a big feature on many fashion & travel bloggers Instagram accounts, where you will see whimsical pictures of love, flowers as well as the prettiest brunch locations.